adrn/GaiaPairsFollowup/scripts/README.md

 TODO
 ====

+* Is there an issue with fitting to (x-x0) twice?
+See source of voigt_polynomial, then source of fit_spec_line
 * Use the Gaussian process fitter to fit for the source spectrum trace at each row of the CCD?
 Should prevent blending of the source spectrum into the sky...
 * Propagate uncertainties in arc lamp line centroids